abstools/abstools/README.md

 VirtualBox from https://www.virtualbox.org

 To create the ABS virtual machine, run the command `vagrant up` in this directory.
-Run `vagrant ssh` to login to that machine, or open http://localhost:8888/ to connect to an off-line version of the collaboratory.
+Run `vagrant ssh` to login to that machine (login vagrant/vagrant), or open http://localhost:8888/ to connect to a local version of the collaboratory.
 Currently supported browsers include Firefox, Chrome, recent IE (no Safari).

 Within the VM, this directory is accessible as `/vagrant`.